Get answers to your questions about the application and selection process.

 *International students can apply for casual and temporary teaching approval in accordance with the work rights granted under their visa.

-Students that commenced their studies during or after 2019 must demonstrate a preferred minimum credit average (or equivalent) by the conclusion of their program of study.
+Students that commenced their studies during or after 2019 must demonstrate a minimum credit average (or equivalent) by the conclusion of their program of study to be eligible for approval to teach.

 If you are an experienced teacher that has worked in an overseas, interstate or intrastate education system, but have not worked with the NSW Department of Education before, you are eligible to apply for approval to teach provided you have: